Fighting opioid abuse

 UAW-Ford unite to educate people on the dangers of painkiller and heroin addictions

-The opioid epidemic is rampant in the U.S. Nearly 5 million people are addicted to prescription painkillers, heroin or synthetic opioids such as fentanyl.
+The opioid epidemic is rampant in the United States.
+Nearly 5 million people are addicted to prescription painkillers, heroin or synthetic opioids such as fentanyl.
 Every day, 115 people die from overdoses.

 The UAW and Ford Motor Company stand united to bring attention to this critical issue.
 In this periodic series, we’ll share stories of Ford employees, who like millions of people, are dealing with the impact of opioid-related addiction.